 Last year, I started using Savvy Reading for my 7-year-old son while we were homeschooling.
 I wanted him to sign him up for a fun online class with other kids and decided to give Savvy Reading a try.
 Now that we’ve been using it for many months I am ready to give you a review!
 (Spoiler alert: we both love it.)

-Per their website, Savvy Reading provides consistent reading practice, led by a live coach, in a fun and interactive online setting that engages K-3rd grade level readers and builds skills and confidence.
+Per their website, Savvy Reading provides consistent reading practice, led by a live coach, in a fun and interactive online setting that engages elementary grade level readers and builds skills and confidence.
 Sessions are 25 minutes long, 4 days a week.
 Group and individual sessions are available but we’ve only done the group sessions.

 5 Reasons We Love Savvy Reading

 1. There’s a social aspect.
-Savvy Reading a small group class (though individual sessions are an option!) with 2-4 other kids.
+Savvy Reading is a small group class (though individual sessions are an option!) with 2-4 other kids.
 My son is a social butterfly and loves his little buds in his Savvy Reading class!
 It’s fun to hear them chatting with each other before the class starts.
 And it’s fun for him to be with kids from all over the country (and potentially outside the country too!)

 2. It’s instructor-led and requires no parent help.
 We have had a few different coaches since starting and they have all been awesome.
 And I really love that I don’t have to be part of the class at all.
 My son logs on by himself when it’s time and never needs anything from me.